First Toungoo Empire: Expansion

 No sooner than the Tai-Shan world finally became quiet, the king turned his attention to Portuguese Goa and the advancing Mughal Empire in the west.
 In response to competing requests by the Ceylonese kingdoms of Kotte and Kandy for military aid, he finally sent an elite army in 1576 to Kotte, which he considered a protectorate, ostensibly to protect Theravada Buddhism on the island from the Portuguese threat.
 Goa considered it was technically at war with Pegu although no war ever broke out.
 Closer to home, he responded to the Mughals' 1576 annexation of Bengal by claiming the entire swath of lands in present-day northeast India, as far west as the Ganges and by sending an invasion force to Arakan in 1580.

 Bayinnaung's empire was "probably the largest empire in the history of Southeast Asia," and what the Portuguese regarded as "the most powerful monarchy in Asia except that of China".
-The king standardised laws, calendars, weights and measurements, and Buddhist religious practices throughout the land.
+The king standardized laws, calendars, weights and measurements, and Buddhist religious practices throughout the land.
 But he introduced administrative reforms only at the margins.
 The "absurdly overextended" empire was largely held together by his personal relationships with the vassal rulers, who were loyal to him and not to Toungoo Burma.